 In this article I provide you with 12 powerful tips on how you can get the best of your nightly sleep.
 These tips are written in a somewhat prioritized order, so that the first tips are likely to give you the most benefit and potentially are the easiest to follow.

 Humans are truly creatures of habit.
-One of the most powerful habits you can adopt to ensure good quality sleep is to go to bed and wake up at the same time every day even if it is the weekend, your birthday, or Christmas.
-In this way, you train your body to know when it is time to sleep and when it is time to wake up, so that your body starts doing the work for you!
+One of the most powerful habits you can adapt to ensure good quality sleep is to go to bed and wake up at the same time every day even if it is the weekend, your birthday, or Christmas.
+In this way, you train your body to know when it is time to sleep and when it is time to wake up so that your body starts doing the work for you!
 When your body knows your sleep time and your wake-up time, all biochemical processes will be tuned perfectly to fit your schedule: sleep-inducing chemicals will be released in the evening and make you sleepy, while chemicals that wake you up and make you ready for the day will be released in the morning.

 Every morning when you wake up you have the chance to set your inner biological clock right.
 Light is the most potent signal that tells our brains that we have woken up and it is time to start the day.
 Then the brain and body will do the work for you and coordinate all your biochemical processes to fit your schedule and be “on time”.
 Aim to get at least 15 min of sunlight within 1 h of waking up.
-In the morning our eyes, which send signals about light conditions to our brain, are not very sensitive to light, therefore we need high intensity light, such as sunlight, to get the signal through.
+In the morning our eyes, which send signals about light conditions to our brain, are not very sensitive to light, therefore we need high-intensity light, such as sunlight, to get the signal through.
 Just remember – do not look straight into the sun!

 As light is the signal that tells our brain that the day has started, we should avoid light in the evening to not confuse our brains whether it is day or evening.
-In the evening our eyes are more sensitive to light than in the morning, therefore we should keep away even from moderate intensity light, not to send “wake-up” signals to our brain.
-Stay away from intense light and screens at least a few hours before sleep, use red shifted night filters on your screens, and use low intensity lights if you go to the bathroom in the middle of the night.
+In the evening our eyes are more sensitive to light than in the morning, therefore we should keep away even from moderate-intensity light, not to send “wake-up” signals to our brain.
+Stay away from intense light and screens at least a few hours before sleep, use red-shifted night filters on your screens, and use low-intensity lights if you go to the bathroom in the middle of the night.

-5. Keep your bedroom dark, silent and cool (around 18oC)
+5. Keep your bedroom dark, silent and cool

 Our brain makes associations relatively quickly.
 For this reason, it is important that your brain associates your bedroom and your bed only with rest and sleep.
 Do not use your computer and do not work or stress in your bedroom, go to your bedroom only when you feel sleepy.
-In this way, your brain will associate your bedroom with sleep and will help you in making you sleepy when you enter your bedroom every night.
+In this way, your brain will associate your bedroom with sleep and will help you in making you sleep when you enter your bedroom every night.

-For the same reason that our brains make associations fast, if you can’t sleep and start to get anxious about it – get out of bed and go to another room to do something boring until sleep comes back to you.
+For the same reason that our brains make associations fast if you can’t sleep and start to get anxious about it – get out of bed and go to another room to do something boring until sleep comes back to you.
 This is to make sure that your brain doesn’t associate bed with anxiety and fear of not being able to sleep.